 - A. If a Bryn Mawr student is in violation of the honor system of another institution, including those with which Bryn Mawr has cooperative agreements (except Haverford, with whom there is a special agreement), that violation will be adjudicated at that institution.
-The student should report the case to the Bryn Mawr Honor Board, but ordinarily no action will be taken at Bryn Mawr. - B. Special Agreement with Haverford College (College A may be either Bryn Mawr or Haverford College, depending on where the case originates.) - 1.
-When College A concludes a hearing of a case involving a student from College B with a recommendation for action which requires enforcement by College B, the student will have five days to appeal to the President of College A, using College A's appeal procedures.
-If, after the appeal period, there remain some results which must be enforced by College B, that recommendation is forwarded by the appropriate person in College A to the appropriate person in College B (i.e. when an appeal was heard, by the President of College A to the Dean of College B; when there was no appeal, by the Dean of College A to the Dean of College B). - 2.
+The student should report the case to the Bryn Mawr Honor Board, but ordinarily no action will be taken at Bryn Mawr. - B. Special Agreement with Haverford College (College A may be either Bryn Mawr or Haverford College, depending on where the case originates.) - When College A concludes a hearing of a case involving a student from College B with a recommendation for action which requires enforcement by College B, the student will have five days to appeal to the President of College A, using College A's appeal procedures.
+If, after the appeal period, there remain some results which must be enforced by College B, that recommendation is forwarded by the appropriate person in College A to the appropriate person in College B (i.e. when an appeal was heard, by the President of College A to the Dean of College B). - 2.
 At College B, an inquiry will be made by the dean and the student head of Honor Board or Council.
 It is understood that this should not constitute a second hearing of the case, but all materials from the hearing should be available to the inquiry, which may also call upon anyone involved for further questioning.
 The inquiry will not affect the resolution of the case in those areas where enforcement is within the authority of College A, but will only decide whether the recommendation for action referred to College B will be accepted, modified, or rejected.
 The student has five days to appeal the results of the inquiry to the President of College B, whose decision is final.